idptools/metapredict/README.md

 **Example**

     $ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/disorder_predictions/my_disorder_predictions.csv

 **Using the original metapredict predictor**
 To use the original metapredict predictor as opposed to our new, updated predictor, use the ``-l`` or ``--legacy`` flag!

+### Predicting Disorder from a fasta file using multiple cores

+The ``metapredict-multipredict`` command from the command line takes a .fasta file as input and returns disorder scores for the sequences in the FASTA file.
+It works the same as metapredict-predict-disroder but splits the sequences across the number of cores you specify.
+USE THIS AT YOUR OWN RISK!
+If you specify too many cores, you're going to have a bad time.

+	$ metapredict-multipredict <Path to .fasta file> <number of cores>

+**Example - using 5 cores**

+	$ metapredict-multipredict /Users/thisUser/Desktop/interestingProteins.fasta 5

+**Additional Usage**

+**specifying where to save the output -**
+If you would like to specify where to save the output, simply use the ``-o`` or ``--output-file`` flag and then specify the file path and file name.
+By default this command will save the output file as disorder_scores.csv to your current working directory.
+However, you can specify the file name in the output path.

+**Example**

+    $ metapredict-multipredict /Users/thisUser/Desktop/interestingProteins.fasta 5 -o /Users/thisUser/Desktop/disorder_predictions/my_disorder_predictions.csv

+**Using the original metapredict predictor**
+To use the original metapredict predictor as opposed to our new, updated predictor, use the ``-l`` or ``--legacy`` flag!